adivamsi2906/Cold_E-Mail_Generator_GenAI_Project/README.md

 Vamsi, an individual software developer, is highly interested in this role.
 He has several years of experience developing robust Java applications, including a significant project where he built a scalable microservices architecture using Spring Boot on AWS, and another where he optimized database interactions for a high-traffic e-commerce platform.
 He has these projects documented and available on his personal portfolio website.

-Mohan's Role (User of the Tool):
+Vamsi's Role (User of the Tool):

-In this revised scenario, Vamsi is the user of the "JobSeeker Cold Email Generator."
+Vamsi is the user of the "JobSeeker Cold Email Generator."
 He provides the Verizon Java Developer job listing URL to the tool.

 How the Tool Helps Vamsi: